bannus/async-ricochet-robots/doc/api-specification.md

 ## POST /api/host/startRound

-Start a new round by selecting an incomplete goal from the board.
+Start a new round by selecting an incomplete goal from the board with a specific deadline.

 ### Headers
 ```http